Understanding Cesarean Rates

-Current public health efforts focus on reducing the overall number of medically unnecessary cesarean births among a specific population-- first-time moms with potentially "low-risk" births, meaning that they have a single, full-term baby in the head-down position.
+Current public health efforts in the United States focus on reducing the overall number of medically unnecessary cesarean births among a specific population-- first-time moms with potentially "low-risk" births, meaning that they have a single, full-term baby in the head-down position.
 The cesarean birth rate in this population is called the NTSV cesarean birth rate.

-Centers for Disease Control and Prevention data from 2016 show that 31.2% of all births were by cesarean and 25.7% of the NTSV population had cesarean births.
+Centers for Disease Control and Prevention data from 2018 (released May 15, 2019) show that 31.9% of all births were by cesarean and 25.9% of the NTSV ("low-risk") population had cesarean births.

 Available CDC data show that the NTSV cesarean birth rate was as high as 28.1% in the United States, reaching this peak in 2009.

-Unfortunately, only 12.4% women with a history of a previous cesarean birth end up having a vaginal birth after cesarean, or VBAC, as many hospitals and doctors offering maternity services do not permit women with a history of cesarean birth to give birth vaginally at their facility.
+Unfortunately, 86.7% of women with a history of a previous cesarean birth have a repeat C-section, as many hospitals and doctors offering maternity services do not permit women with a history of cesarean birth to give birth vaginally at their facility.
 Multiple repeat cesarean births dramatically increase the risk of dangerous long-term complications, such as placenta accreta.